karunakarrao/DevOps/Ansible/Ansible-notes.md

 2. Configure Ansible Controller:-
 ---------------------------------
-You use a "devops" user on the Ansible-Master, and generate an SSH key pair for the user "devops".
+You use a `devops` user on the Ansible-Master, and generate an SSH key pair for the user "devops".
 The "devops" user is used to run all of the Ansible CLI commands to manage the remote hosts.

 2.1.
 Install Ansible:-
 ----------------------
 -> Install ansible on Linux machine as below

 	$ sudo yum/dnf install ansible 		--> Linux based OS
 	$ sudo pip install ansible 		--> Non yum based OS
 	$ sudo apt-get install ansible 		--> Debian/Ubuntu based OS

 2.2.
 Generate SSH Key Pair:-
 ----------------------------
 Generate an SSH key pair for the devops user

 	$ ssh-keygen -N '' -f ~/.ssh/id_rsa

 Verify that the SSH key was successfully created

 	$ ls -ltr ~/.ssh

 3. Set Up Remote Hosts:-